nialwrt/AW1K-NIALWRT/README.md

 Ensure you have sufficient disk space and memory for building.

-You can customize additional packages using make menuconfig after running the script.
+You can update firmware or kernel versions and customize additional packages using make menuconfig.